Stephen Manley Preaching Schedule

 After 41 years in itinerant evangelism, the Manleys felt a clear call from God to come off the road for the purpose of starting the Cross Style School of Practical Ministry.
 The basis for this school required a church body to partner in the lives of the students and in the ministry training.
 In September 2009, twenty-two years after the dream began, Cross Style Church of the Nazarene was established in Lebanon, Tennessee with Stephen as the lead pastor.

-Now that a ministry foundation has been laid in the community, Stephen and the Cross Style team are officially launching the Cross Style School of Practical Ministry in January 2012.
-While we have had a few students as a part of the program thus far, in January, ten international students are planning to join a few others in Lebanon, Tennessee to be the first official class of the school.
+Now that a ministry foundation has been laid in the community, Stephen and the Cross Style team officially launched the Cross Style School of Practical Ministry in 2013.
 The outflow and ministry potential as well as the practical investment in the lives of these students cannot be overstated.
-These ten international students from Africa, India, and Central and South America will be spending a year at the school and will not only be grounded in the Word of God but will also take practical ministry experience back to their countries.
+Students spend between a semester to two years at the school and are grounded in the Word of God and learn how to practically live the Truth of Scripture out in practical ministry.
 It is the passion of everyone in Cross Style, especially Stephen, to have the opportunity to invest in and train up the next generation of leaders, pastors, evangelists, missionaries, and ministers.

 As such, the Cross Style School of Practical Ministry is focused on three types of individuals: high school graduates who want to spend a summer, semester, or year grounding themselves in the Word to have a Biblical filter before entering college; individuals called to ministry and want practical ministry training; and laymen who want to take their depth and intimacy with Jesus and their Biblical understanding to another level.
 Summer internships, much like the original evangelist intern program Stephen began, are still available for those who desire to spend a summer immersing themselves in the Word of God and learning servant-hearted ministry through practical hands-on experience.